cloud-ark/kubeplus/Guidelines.md

 ### Define Service Account for Custom Resources

 Your Custom Resource's Pods may need to run with specific service account permissions.
-If that is the case, one of the decisions you will need to make is whether that service account should be provided by application developers.
+If that is the case, one of the decisions you will need to make is whether that service account should be provided by DevOps engineers.
 If so, provide an attribute in Custom Resource Spec definition to define the service account.
 Alternatively, if the Custom Controller is hard coding the service account name in the underlying Pod's Spec, then surface this information through the Custom Resource ``man page``.
 If all the Custom Resources have service accounts defined, it enables users to understand the complete security posture of the workflows.

 ### Define SecurityContext and PodSecurityPolicies for Custom Resources